giantswarm/docs/src/content/getting-started/kubectl-gs/index.md

   --certificate-ttl 3h
 ```

-At this point, you are logged in the workload cluster.
-As a matter of fact, some of the custom resource definitions available in the management cluster are not available in the WC because those concepts do not exist in workload clusters.
+At this point, you are logged in the Workload Cluster.
+As a matter of fact, some of the custom resource definitions available in the Management Cluster are not available in the WC because those concepts do not exist in Workload Clusters.

 For instance, if we try to get the organizations, we get an error, because they are a concept that makes sense in the MC but not in the WC: